marinierb/DockerChallenge/README.md

 http://brunotestapp.canadacentral.azurecontainer.io/users | Hits the *users* endpoint which lists the users in the database http://brunotestapp.canadacentral.azurecontainer.io/dbadmin | Hits the *adminer* endpoint which redirects to the adminer server

-## Part 3 - Redo part 3 but with a pipeline
+## Part 3 - Build and deploy to an Azure Container Group (IaaS) with a pipeline

-This means doing all steps on the Cloud - Build the images, push them to the repository and create the container group
+**:warning: This part uses the container registry created in step 2.
+So don't delete it!**

+1 - To confirm that this works, go to Azure and delete the Container Group

-1 - Create a pipeline in Azure that is connected to this github repository.
+2 - Create a pipeline in Azure that is connected to this github repository

-2 - Ensure that the pipeline is set to run the proper pipeline.
+3 - Ensure that the pipeline is set to run the proper pipeline.
 In the pipeline settings, set:

-    YAML file path: azure-pipelines-docker.yml
+    YAML file path: azure-pipelines-cg.yml

-3 - Push a commit to the repo or just run the pipeline
+4 - Push a commit to the repo or just run the pipeline

-4 - Test it - adjust the URL as per the AZ_CONTAINER_GROUP_DNS value
+5 - Test it - adjust the URL as per the AZ_CONTAINER_GROUP_DNS value

 URL | Action
 --- | ---